Plainwire-development/Plainwire/README.md

+# (placeholder readme, to be replaced by human documentation when publicized

 # Plainwire Relay 1.1.0

 Plainwire Relay is a self-hosted forum/chat platform with a Discord-like real-time workspace, Reddit/forum-style threads, PostgreSQL persistence, and an Erlang/Cowboy backend.